valentinefleith/Minishell/functions.md

 -> `fd` is the file descriptor that we want to get the terminal name.

 -> ***returns*** a pointer to a string containing the na,e of the terminal.
-And if `fd` is not associated with a terminal or if an error occured it returns NULL.
+And if `fd` is not associated with a terminal or if an error occurred it returns NULL.

 ### ttyslot